waghrahul60/TerraformAssignment/README.md

 ```

-### Instance will get public IP and if you click on public ip you will able to see Apache HTTP server page.

 ## add alias

 - added alias if wante to create resource in diff region while calling resource module we can add this alias variable.